-- 1. An employee who in any fiscal three (3) month period (beginning with the first full payroll period in July, October, January, and April): - (a) Effective July 1, 2003, does not use sick leave, beyond eight (8) hours; and - (b) is not off payroll, or on any type of leave of absence without pay (except Workers' Compensation leave after July 1, 1995,) or, suspension without pay; shall be entitled to ten (10) hours of personal leave.
+- 1. An employee who in any fiscal three (3) month period (beginning with the first full payroll period in July, October, January, and April): - (a) does not use sick leave, beyond eight (8) hours (except when on designated Family/Parental Medical Leave), a nine and one-quarter (9.25) hour per day limitation instead of the eight (8) hour one contained herein, shall be applicable to those employees with that regular schedule; and - (b) is not off payroll, or on any type of leave of absence without pay (except Workers' Compensation leave after July 1, 1995, and/or designated Family/Parental Medical Leave after July 1, 2014) or, suspension without pay; shall be entitled to ten (10) hours of personal leave.
 Such leave hours shall not be compensable in cash, convertible to other forms of leave, or accumulated from fiscal year to fiscal year, except that any personal hours earned during the last three (3) month period of a fiscal year may be used in the succeeding three (3) month period, but not thereafter. - 2.
-No employee shall be entitled to earn more than forty (40) hours of personal leave per fiscal year under the terms of Section 1. above. - 3.
+No employee shall be entitled to earn more than forty (40) hours of personal leave per fiscal year under the terms of Section 1, above. - 3.
 Personal leave earned under this Article shall not be eliminated when an employee changes bargaining units.
 The employee may use it after such change during the same fiscal year or, if the leave was earned during the last quarter of such fiscal year, may use it in the succeeding three (3) month period, but not thereafter. - 4.
 Personal leave accrual and eligibility criteria shall be pro-rated, as appropriate, for permanent part-time employees. - 5.
 This provision does not apply to employees in an original probationary period.
 However, upon completion of original probation an employee shall be eligible for any personal leave credits earned during the probationary period.